How can I view historic planning files?

 Can I speak to a planning officer?

-Planning officers are only available to discuss current applications or pre-application enquires by appointment only.
+Planning officers are only available to discuss current applications or pre-application enquires, with the applicant(s) and or their agent(s), by appointment only.
 More general enquiries will be dealt with by our customer service advisors, who can be contacted on:

 - 0345 6789004